villekjellqvist/Data-Driven-Control/README.md

-### Control Matrices
+### Data Driven Control
 # Descripition
-This is a library for creating and handling many of the matrices that one encounter in common control problems.
+This is a library mainly used for data driven control, as a complement to python-control.
+It has support for many of the matrices that one encounter in common control problems.
 In particular, it can handle MIMO systems and the block matrices that comes with those.
+It also has some support for SISO adaptive control schemes.

 Some of the capabilites include (but are not limited to):
 * Make Hankel and Toeplitz matrices from a given block vector.